 Two months later, my father started working on my bookshelf.
 My mother suggested a hanging bookshelf and I agreed without hesitation.
 I could only imagine how beautiful the result would be.

-One day, I came home from work exhausted, but my mood was instantly lifted when my new bookshelf welcomed me.
+One day, I came home from work exhausted, but my mood was instantly lifted when I was greeted by my new bookshelf.
 I was like a kid in a candy shop when I saw the spectacle before me.
 I also loved the new colors of my walls.
 It was worth the wait, after all.

 [Update] October 2016

 The photo above was taken last September.
 My shelf now includes these amazing finds that I bought (at a discounted price, of course) at NBS Tutuban:

 [Update] November 2016

 On October, my friends, boyfriend, and I went to Pasig to check out the Anvil Grand Christmas Sale.
 Here’s what my shelves looked like after adding my hauls.
 Read my blog post about the event for more details.

 Instead of embellishing my room with Christmas decorations, my family decided it would be better if we invest in something that would last.
 I chose this The Beatles mural, which my siblings painted on my wall.
 For more information about this family project, see my blog post about this.

 [Update] July 2017